-One of the benefits of homeschooling that these new teaching families never got to enjoy, but are sure to be looking forward to is the ability to travel.
+One of the benefits of homeschooling that these new teaching families never got to enjoy but are sure to be looking forward to is the ability to travel.
 Yes, when you teach from home, you have to offer a full-time education and stick to some form of a curriculum (even one you’ve devised yourself), but there are few regulations about where you do it.
-You can choose to travel, to take alternate holidays, or an extended break, or to teach on the road.
+You can choose to travel, take alternate holidays, an extended break, or teach on the road.

 Choose the Right Accommodation